-A spinach omelette is a great way to cover these three nutrients.
+A spinach omelet is a great way to cover these three nutrients.
 Eggs are high in protein and biotin, whilst spinach is also packed full of protein and iron too.

-Other breakfast foods rich in biotin include mushrooms and cheese, while other options for protein include yoghurt and baked beans.
-You can also eat baked beans, mushrooms and iron-fortified breakfast cereals to boost your iron.
+Other breakfast foods rich in biotin include mushrooms and cheese, while other options for protein include yogurt and baked beans.
+You can also eat baked beans, mushrooms, and iron-fortified breakfast cereals to boost your iron.